ermalaliraj/connect4/readme.md

 The application is composed by the following packages:

-com.ea.connect4.api  - API of the application.
+- `com.ea.connect4.api`  - API of the application.
 Here we have all the DTOs to communicate with the caller.
-com.ea.connect4.canvas.cmd  - Commands of the game
+- `com.ea.connect4.canvas.cmd`  - Commands of the game
-com.ea.connect4.canvas.core - Implementation fo the game
+- `com.ea.connect4.canvas.core` - Implementation fo the game
-com.ea.connect4.canvas.exception - Exceptions of the game
+- `com.ea.connect4.canvas.exception` - Exceptions of the game
-com.ea.connect4.canvas.util      - Utilities used for the game com.ea.connect4.dao      - Dao interface
+- `com.ea.connect4.canvas.util`      - Utilities used for the game
+- `com.ea.connect4.dao`       - Dao interface
-com.ea.connect4.dao.impl - DAO implementation.
-If we change DB, this is the only class we have to change. com.ea.connect4.entity   - Entities to persist in DB com.ea.connect4.service  - Service interface com.ea.connect4.service.impl - Service implementation com.ea.connect4.ws - Jetty Server com.ea.connect4.ws.rest - Requests handler classes
+- `com.ea.connect4.dao.impl` - DAO implementation.
+If we change DB, this is the only class we have to change.
+- `com.ea.connect4.entity`   - Entities to persist in DB
+- `com.ea.connect4.service`  - Service interface
+- `com.ea.connect4.service.impl` - Service implementation
+- `com.ea.connect4.ws` - Jetty Server
+- `com.ea.connect4.ws.rest` - Requests handler classes

 Enhancements
-1.Exception
+1. Exception
-	1.a.
-Enrich Connect4 Application exceptions and identify the exceptions that application must rollback when occour.
-In service layer actually all the operations go in commit since CanvasExcpetion extends RuntimeException and is not set to rollback.
+    * Enrich Connect4 `Application exceptions` and identify the exceptions that application must rollback when occur.
+In service layer actually all the operations go in commit since `CanvasExcpetion extends RuntimeException` and is not set to `rollback`.
-	1.b.
-Enrich RESTFullException in order to reply to the caller all stacktrace 2.CurrentSession
+	* Enrich `RESTFullException` in order to reply to the caller all stacktrace
+2. CurrentSession
-	2.a.
-Actually current session is simulated calling the application with the same user (can be session id or anything to identify a session) In a real application I would use spring-security and authentication for a user to log-in and then use the application.
+	* Actually current session is simulated calling the application with the same user (can be session id or anything to identify a session) In a real application I would use `spring-security` and authentication for a user to log-in and then use the application.

 ### 4) Test packages